 Sitting as arguably the most popular product line-up in the Norco bike catalogue, the Sight has long been favoured thanks to their versatility and balanced ride characteristics.
-For 2020, Canadian Outfit has seemingly built on the strengths of the Sight, beefing up the bike to create what Norco calls a “breakthrough in All-Mountain Performace.
+Canadian Outfit has seemingly built on the strengths of the Sight, beefing up the bike to create what Norco calls a “breakthrough in All-Mountain Performace.

 With an all-new geometry, a revised suspension tune, increased tyre clearance and more capable components across the board, join us as we take you through the all-new Norco Sight.

 Much of the fanfare around the all-new Sight surrounds a new geometry philosophy by Norco dubbed Ride Aligned.
 Ride Aligned, an ethos of sorts, combines a bikes Fit, Setup, Suspension and Geometry data into a sleek new app that allows each rider to fine-tune the qualities of their ride to suit their individual riding preferences.